G8 cannot become a G9 by including China and Japan

 The Case for Including China

-China, the world’s second-largest economy, has never been part of the G7 or historical G8, despite its growing global influence.
+China, the world’s As the world’s second-largest economy, China has never been part of the G7 or the former G8, despite its expanding global influence.
+Cond-largest economy, has never joined the G7 or the former G8, even as its global influence continues to grow.
 Proposals to include China have been discussed, especially given its economic weight and role in international trade [China US Focus](https://www.chinausfocus.com/foreign-policy/chinas-g-8-exception).
 Adding China to the current G7 would make it G8, not G9, due to Japan’s existing membership.
 This is a critical detail: the numerical expansion doesn’t align with the question’s premise.

 Feasibility of Becoming G9